matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 An R package is a nice tidy way to reuse and share functions you have created.
 Most packages fall into one of three different categories:

 * **Packages that have some specific topical function**: This would include packages like readXL or scrapeR that are designed with a number of functions to do one sort of thing (read in files and scrape files off the web respectively).
-These kinds of packages also often accompany publications about new statistical techniquesand provide a way for other people to use the method.
+These kinds of packages also often accompany publications about new statistical techniques and provide a way for other people to use the method.
 Almost always available on CRAN.
 * **Utility Packages**: These packages might do lots of general stuff like igraph or MCMCpack which provide lots of utility functions for dealing with networks and MCMC inference respectively.
 Almost always available on CRAN.
 * **Personal Packages**: There are some packages that just have a bunch of random functions somebody wrote that they find useful.
 These are mostly restricted to Github in terms of distribution.